Robdboer/Multilingual-Feature-Extractors/README.md

 - minilm (sentence-transformers/paraphrase-multilingual-MiniLM-L12-v2)

-- distiluse (distiluse-base-multilingual-cased-v2)
+- muse (distiluse-base-multilingual-cased-v2)

 - mpnet (paraphrase-multilingual-mpnet-base-v2)

 - stsb (stsb-xlm-r-multilingual)

-- labse (LaBse)
+- labse (labse)

+- mbert (bert-base-multilingual-cased)

-- muse
+- mlongt5 (mlong-t5-tglobal-base)

-- laser
+- laser (laserembeddings)

+- readfm (Used to read already created feature matrices)

-> Please note that, as with all sentence transformers, these models produce negative vector values.
+> Please note that, as with all (sentence) transformers, these models produce negative vector values.
 Consequently, they are not compatible with Naive Bayes classifiers, which require non-negative feature values.

 ## License